argorar/WebMConverter/README.md

 * Requires .NET Framework 4.5 (Windows 7 comes with 3.5, so you might want to [update][DotNet45])
 * Requires [AviSynth][AviSynth] (2.6.0, 32-bit)
 * Already includes ffmpeg
-* Only works on Windows (I assume Linux users don't need GUIs)
+* Only works on Windows

 ### Changelog